Best VPNs for Cryptocurrency

 Cryptocurrency is a decentralized form of digital currency that’s based on blockchain technology.

-Blockchain refers to a decentralized and distributed ledger that records the transactions of this digital asset in code.
-All transactions are recorded in “blocks” that are attached to the “chain” of previous transactions.
+Blockchain, on the other hand, refers to a decentralized and distributed ledger that records the transactions of this digital asset in code.
+All transactions are recorded in “blocks” attached to the “chain” of previous transactions.

 There isn’t just one cryptocurrency — there are more than 5,000 different kinds of cryptocurrency currently in circulation.